lengfeld/blockdiff/README.md

 Goals:

 * Streamable.
-Consumer and produce don't neet to seek in the patch file.
+Consumer and produce don't need to seek in the patch file.
 * File format knows it's filesize and has a magic number in the header.
 It can be embedded into other byte streams.
-* Every byte is protected by CRC32 against data corruption
+* Every byte is protected by CRC32 against data corruption.
 * Values are encoded little endian, because that's the processor default on x86 and most ARM systems.
+* First four bytes contain the magic number: b"BD\xdb\xf7" (0x42 0x44 0xdb 0xf7)

 Contents/entries:

     [header, command(type=!stop)*, command(type=stop), footer]

-Supported commands
+Supported commands:

-* 0x00: command(type=stop): End of command stream reached.
+* 0x00: command(type=stop): end of commands
 * 0x01: command(type=ones): write ones block
-* 0x02: command(type=copy): write zero block
+* 0x02: command(type=zero): write zero block
 * 0x03: command(type=copy): copy block from source file
 * 0x04: command(type=new): write new block with contents from patch file